walasek/node-reliable-udp/README.md

 ## Why

-Implementing a realiable holepunching with TCP is very tricky and does not work on every configuration.
+Implementing NAT holepunching with TCP is very tricky and does not work on every configuration.
 This project aims to deliver a tool to establish a reliable communication stream (TCP-like) over UDP for use in P2P systems.

 ## Installation